 The same goes for racial equality.
 The grand gestures every so often are meaningless without daily follow up and action.
 We are nowhere near the end of our journey when it comes to learning, listening, and understanding how we can show up and support the Black Lives Matter movement, but we are beginning to enact change in our home.

-One way we’re doing it is by reading some of the following books, and allowing them to start conversations about diversity, equality and racism with our kids.
+One way we’re doing it is by reading some of the following best kid’s books about racism and allowing them to start conversations about diversity, equality, and racism with our kids.
 And if you’ve been reading any books that have been impactful for your family around these issues, please comment below!

 We are all about alphabet board books in our house, especially when they highlight strong women.
 Anyone else?
 This board book shares and celebrates the stories of 23 diverse, feminist icons and each of their unique paths to success.